-1. disclosure of estimated percent streamflow reduction and duration of reduction,

-2. discussion of the effects of single pumping operations, or multiple pumping operations at the same location,

-3. proposed alternatives and discussion to prevent adverse effects (e.g. reduction in hose diameter, reduction in total intake at one location, described allowances for recharge time, and alternative water drafting locations),

-4. conditions for operators to include an operations log kept on the water truck containing the following information: Date, Time, Pump Rate, Filling Time, Screen Cleaned, Screen Conditions, and Bypass flow observations, the plan.

-5. a statement by the RPF for a pre-operations field review with the operator to discuss the conditions in the water drafting plan.

-(3) Intakes shall be screened in Class I and Class II waters.
+- 1. disclosure of estimated percent streamflow reduction and duration of reduction, - 2. discussion of the effects of single pumping operations, or multiple pumping operations at the same location, - 3. proposed alternatives and discussion to prevent adverse effects (e.g. reduction in hose diameter, reduction in total intake at one location, described allowances for recharge time, and alternative water drafting locations), - 4. conditions for operators to include an operations log kept on the water truck containing the following information: Date, Time, Pump Rate, Filling Time, Screen Cleaned, Screen Conditions, and Bypass flow observations, - 5. a statement by the RPF for a pre-operations field review with the operator to discuss the conditions in the water drafting plan. - (3) Intakes shall be screened in Class I and Class II waters.
 Screens shall be designed to prevent the entrainment or impingement of all life stages of fish or amphibians.
-Screen specifications shall be included in

-(4) Approaches to drafting locations within a WLPZ shall be surfaced with rock or other suitable material to avoid generation of sediment.

-(s) No timber operations are allowed in a WLPZ, or within any ELZ or EEZ designated for watercourse or lake protection, under exemption notices except for:

-(5) temporary crossings of dry Class III watercourses which do not require a "Streambed Alteration Agreement" under the Fish and Game Code, or

-(6) harvesting recommended in writing by DFG to address specifically identified forest conditions. (t) No timber operations are allowed in a WLPZ, or within any ELZ or EEZ designated for watercourse or lake protection, under emergency notices except for:
+Screen specifications shall be included in the plan. - (4) Approaches to drafting locations within a WLPZ shall be surfaced with rock or other suitable material to avoid generation of sediment. - (s) No timber operations are allowed in a WLPZ, or within any ELZ or EEZ designated for watercourse or lake protection, under exemption notices except for: - (1) hauling on existing roads, - (2) road maintenance, - (3) operations conducted for public safety,

-(5) temporary crossings of dry Class III watercourses which do not require a "Streambed Alteration Agreement" under the Fish and Game Code,

-(6) harvesting recommended in writing by DFG to address specifically identified forest conditions,

-(7) the harvest of dead or dying conifer trees subject to the following conditions:

-(A) Recruitment of large woody debris for aquatic habitat in Class I anadromous fishbearing or restorable waters shall be ensured by retaining the ten largest dbh conifers (live or dead) per 330 feet of stream channel length that are the most conducive to recruitment to provide for the beneficial functions of riparian zones.
+- (4) construction or reconstruction of approved watercourse crossings, - (5) temporary crossings of dry Class III watercourses which do not require a "Streambed Alteration Agreement" under the Fish and Game Code, or - (6) harvesting recommended in writing by DFG to address specifically identified forest conditions. (t) No timber operations are allowed in a WLPZ, or within any ELZ or EEZ designated for watercourse or lake protection, under emergency notices except for: - (1) hauling on existing roads, - (2) road maintenance, - (3) operations conducted for public safety, - (4) construction or reconstruction of approved watercourse crossings, - (5) temporary crossings of dry Class III watercourses which do not require a "Streambed Alteration Agreement" under the Fish and Game Code. - (6) harvesting recommended in writing by DFG to address specifically identified forest conditions, - (7) the harvest of dead or dying conifer trees subject to the following conditions: - (A) Recruitment of large woody debris for aquatic habitat in Class I anadromous fish-bearing or restorable waters shall be ensured by retaining the ten largest dbh conifers (live or dead) per 330 feet of stream channel length that are the most conducive to recruitment to provide for the beneficial functions of riparian zones.
 The retained conifers shall be selected from within the area of operations that lies within 50 feet of the watercourse transition line.
 Where the area of operations is bounded by an ownership boundary that corresponds with a class I watercourse, and where the WLPZ on both sides of the watercourse currently meets the stocking standards listed under 14 CCR § 912.7 [932.7,952.7](b)(2), the five (5) largest dbh conifers (live or dead) per 330 feet of stream channel length that are the most conducive to recruitment to provide for the beneficial functions of riparian zones shall be retained within 50 feet of the watercourse transition line within the area of operations.